hackingmaterials/materials-coord/README.md

 human_interpreter.yaml file.
 It can be added as a CN method along with other CN methods.
 Currently only the `common_binaries` structure group has human interpreted CNs, but more will be added soon.

-If you interpret the CN environment in a structure and you want to added it to MaterialsCoord, you can basically add the CN numbers to the human_interpreter.yaml as a dictionary that matches the name of the structure file in `test_structures` or `custom_set` you provided (without the file extension, if it has any).
+If you interpret the CN environment in a structure and you want to add it to MaterialsCoord to compare against availble CN methods, you can basically add the CN numbers to the human_interpreter.yaml as a dictionary that matches the name of the structure file in `test_structures` or `custom_set` you provided (without the file extension, if it has any).
 For example:
 ```yaml
 Fe3O4_spinel: